mentorskool-org/databricks-api/README.md

 6. **Store Credentials:**

-   - Create a `.env` file in your local GitHub directory and store the credentials as specified in `.env.example`.
+   - Rename the `.env.example` file to `.env` in your local GitHub directory.
+This file contains the schema for the necessary environment variables.
+   - Fetch the credentials from the designated Slack channel and add them to the `.env` file.
+Ensure that you correctly fill in all required fields.

 7. **Run the server:**
     ```bash